ishan2491/Networking-Cisco-Packet-Tracer/Cisco Packet Campus Network 1/readme.md

 This setup provides a secure and organized network environment with effective traffic segmentation using VLANs and proper access control measures.

+## Note

+File 2.4 is the final file...